 Good Family Meal Options at Disneyland

 Let's talk about good family meal options on property at the parks.
 Other than splurging on treats, there are some great ways to feed a lot of people in the parks.
-Plaza Inn has an amazing fried chicken platter that usually includes three pieces of chicken, green beans, potatoes and biscuit and is plenty to share at $20.
+Plaza Inn has an amazing fried chicken platter that usually includes three pieces of chicken, green beans, potatoes and biscuit and is plenty to share.

 Another huge option is the pizza at Naples in Downtown Disney.
 The XL pizza in particular can feed at least four to six people.
 On the menu, it's called the ½ meter pizza — plus, Naples comes with free bread service.
 A win-win!